SelfCareMap

 2. Plan Your Design

-Use painter’s tape to create clean edges or stripes.
-For more intricate designs, print a stencil, cut it out, and tape it on as a guide.
+Use painter’s tape to create perfectly straight edges or bold stripes.
+For more intricate designs, you can print a stencil on paper, cut it out with a craft knife, and tape it firmly to the mug as a guide.

 3. Draw Your Design

-Using your oil-based paint markers, carefully trace or fill in your design.
-Work slowly—these pens don’t erase easily!
-If you make a mistake, dab it immediately with rubbing alcohol on a cotton swab before it dries.
+Using your oil based paint markers, carefully trace or fill in your design.
+Work slowly and deliberately, as these pens do not erase easily.
+If you make a mistake, do not panic.
+Dab the error immediately with rubbing alcohol on a cotton swab before the paint dries.
+Once the ink sets, it becomes permanent, so take your time with the fine details.

 4. Let It Dry